DataAccess2020/general-info/README.md

-# general-info
+# General information

-General information about the course
+Use this if you have any question or to share interesting resources.